 – Cold medications (Individually packaged doses of Nyquil-like capsules seem to be convenient for travel.)

 – Vitamins that may boost your immune system (Vitamin and mineral packets are convenient for travel.
-I just noticed that Airborne is offering free samples from their website.
 Products like Airborne don’t work for everyone, but they seem to have work for me to ward off a cold or shorten the duration of one.)

 – Ginger in the form of candy or gum as a natural nausea reliever.
 (You may experience nausea on sailing or snorkeling excursions.
 Also, Maui’s curvy drives like the road to Hana and to the summit of Haleakala may cause car sickness, so it’s useful to have some form of ginger with you, just in case you need it.)